Martinez Twins vs VentureState

 Next we'll do the motor on the right.
 We should control this one with the right joystick.

-Let's start by duplicating the motor code we already have.
+Let's start by copying the motor code we already have.
 Here's where we set up the motor.

 # Set up motor